akihikodaki/dts/test_plans/cvl_advanced_rss_gtpu_test_plan.rst

    check packet 8 has different hash value to packet 7, packet 9 have different hash value to packet 7 and 8. check packet 11 has different hash value to packet 10, packet 12 have same hash value to packet 10.

-Note: the action after deleting rule is not guaranteed in dpdk-20.08. so the following step don't need to be run in dpdk-20.08.
+Note: the action after deleting rule is not guaranteed so far. so the following step don't need to be run.

 7. destroy IPV4_GTPU_DL_IPV4_UDP rule::

     testpmd> flow destroy 0 rule 0